 In the fall, northern populations of Say's Phoebe migrate south to overwinter in the southwestern United States and central Mexico, overlapping with southern residents.
 Compared to other western flycatchers, spring migration begins early for this species.
 It contends with cold weather and the scarcity of flying prey by hover-gleaning insects from the ground.
 Primarily insectivorous, it captures wild bees and wasps most frequently, but also flies, beetles, and grasshoppers, generally foraging from perches within 1–2 meters of the ground.

-Like other phoebes, this species shows strong nest-site tenacity.
+Like other Sayornis, this species shows strong nest-site tenacity.
 Typically monogamous and frequently double-brooded, it builds its nest (under a protective ceiling) on a rocky ledge or other supporting shelf, which often includes human-made structures.
 It frequently nests in abandoned buildings among prairie farms and western ranches.
-Its nest, typically constructed of grass, stems, moss, and other fibrous plant materials, differs from that of the Black and Eastern phoebes in that mud is rarely used in its construction.
+Its nest, typically constructed of grass, stems, moss, and other fibrous plant materials, differs from that of the Black Phoebe and Eastern Phoebe in that mud is rarely used in its construction.
 Nest completion and egg-laying typically occur in mid-March in Texas and late May in Alaska.
 The female incubates the clutch of 4 or 5 eggs for about 15 days, and young fledge about 17 days after hatching.